Mega Man Battle Network: Development

 The original Mega Man Battle Network and its direct sequels were developed for the Game Boy Advance.

 Resulting from a cancelled horror game, the original Mega Man Battle Network was developed by Capcom Production Studio 2 for the Game Boy Advance handheld video game console.

-Battle Network 3 was intended as the finale of the series, however development on the fourth game started a short while after its release.
+Battle Network 3 was intended as the finale of the series.
+However, development on the fourth game started a short while after its release.
 Writer Masakazu Eguchi wrote that for the last three mainline entries, the developers primarily focused on evolving the battle system from the third game.
 Later entries in the series also suffered from space limitations, as they still used the same ROM sizes as earlier entries, which lead to the overworld sprites being redrawn to be smaller and more cartoonish.
-The final game in the series, Battle Network 6, redid several of the sprites again and changed the environment due to wanting to make the game feel fresh.
+The final game in the series, Battle Network 6, redid several of the sprites again and changed the environment, due to the developers wanting to make the game feel fresh.

 Two players about to commence Crossover Battle 2 in a fan retranslation of Battle Network 6.
 Since the third Boktai game was not released outside of Japan, it was removed from international versions.

-Starting with Battle Network 4, the series began including content from Hideo Kojima's series Boktai, which was developed and published by Konami; the crossover content mainly included battle chips, bosses, and entire areas themed around Boktai and vampires.
+Starting with Battle Network 4, the series began including content from Hideo Kojima's series Boktai, which was developed and published by Konami; the crossover content mainly included Battle Chips, bosses, and entire areas themed around Boktai and vampires.
 However, content related to the third Boktai game would be removed in international versions of 5: Double Team DS and 6 since it was not released outside of Japan, as would Lunar Knights content in Star Force.

 Music

 The music of Mega Man Battle Network was primarily composed by Akari Kaida, Yoshino Aoki, and Toshihiko Horiyama.
-The soundtracks for 1 through 6, alongside Battle Chip Challenge and the Japanese-only 4.5: Real Operation was released in 2021 on Spotify to celebrate the series' 20th anniversary.
+An extensive soundtrack album, collecting 281 music tracks from the six mainline games (in addition to Mega Man Battle Chip Challenge and the Japanese-only Rockman EXE 4.5 Real Operation), was officially released in 2021 on Spotify and iTunes to celebrate the series' 20th anniversary.